crazy2be/wfdr/README.markdown

 What's Next?
 ------------
-Check out the wiki for documentation on how the framework works: https://github.com/crazy2be/wfdr/wiki The HelloWorld tutorial is probably a good place to go if you want to write a module: https://github.com/crazy2be/wfdr/wiki/HelloWorldTutorial
+Check out [the wiki](https://github.com/crazy2be/wfdr/wiki) for documentation on how the framework works.

+The [HelloWorld tutorial](https://github.com/crazy2be/wfdr/wiki/HelloWorldTutorial) is probably a good place to go if you want to write a module.